alexandergirardet/Book_Summaries/README.md

-# Book_Summaries
+# Notes and Book Summaries
-My Book Summaries
+These are all my notes that I made on the books, courses and bootcamps referenced in the 338 days of data challenge.